 3. Use white or pink noise

-4. Pay attention to lighting
+4. Optimise lighting

-In fact, working to support your baby’s circadian rhythms is one of the best baby sleep techniques you can use as it is simply encouraging the natural sleeping habits that are already in them instinctively.
+Working to support your baby’s circadian rhythms is one of the best alternatives to sleep training you can use.
+It’s simply encouraging the natural sleeping habits that are already in them instinctively.

 I loved using Aden + Anais organic swaddle blankets for Ursula.
 The fabric is ridiculously soft, light and breathable and their prints are to die for.